solo-io/gloo-ref-arch/demos/extend-monolith/README.md

 Now we need to create an upstream in Gloo, representing a routing destination in AWS and referencing the credentials.

+Gloo function discovery will run as soon as this upstream is added, and it should quickly detect lambdas in your account.
+Those lambdas will be added as discovered functions on the upstream.

 ```yaml
 apiVersion: gloo.solo.io/v1
 kind: Upstream